-Beautiful beaches and hiking possibilities north of town could easily keep you busy for a couple of days, but Antigonish town is lively enough and has some great places to eat.
+Beautiful beaches and hiking possibilities north of town could easily keep you busy for a couple of days, but Antigonish town itself is lively enough and has some great places to eat.
 Catholic Scots settled and established St Francis Xavier University and today the university still dominates the ambience of the town.

-Established in 1759, the tiny town of Chester has today become a choice spot for well-to-do Americans and Haligonians to have a summer home.
+Established in 1759, the town of Chester has today become a choice spot for well-to-do Americans and Haligonians to have a summer home.
 It's had a colorful history as the haunt of pirates and Prohibition-era bathtub-gin smugglers and it keeps its color today via the many artists' studios about town.
 There's a large regatta in the tranquil harbor in mid-August.

 Several major highways converge here, along with a VIA Rail line, so it's no wonder Truro is known as the hub of Nova Scotia.
-While the town does look somewhat like an aging shopping mall, it's exceptionally well serviced and can make a good stop to pick up that nagging item you need or just stock up on food.
+While the town does look somewhat like an aging shopping mall, it's exceptionally well serviced and can make a good stop to pick up that nagging item you need or just to stock up on food.

 North of Ingonish, the first village outside Cape Breton Highlands National Park is Neil's Harbour, the nicest of the area's remote outposts.
 Continuing on via New Haven Road, you'll come to White Point.
 Both are simple, hard-working communities where fishing boats outnumber houses.